ComputationalMovementAnalysis/FS21/W03_04_tasks_and_inputs.md

 We will now leave the wild boar data and turn our attentian to human movement.
 You will use the dataset  [pedestrian.csv](https://github.com/ComputationalMovementAnalysis/FS21/raw/master/00_Rawdata/pedestrian.csv) (right click > save target as..) for this (and the following) task.
 Download an import this dataset as a `data.frame`  or `tibble`.
 It it a set of six different but similar trajectories from pedestrians walking on a path.

-or this task, explore the trajectories first and get an idea on how the pedestrians moved.
+For this task, explore the trajectories first and get an idea on how the pedestrians moved.
 We step away from using the wild boar data for this task because our animals don't express the type of similarity we want to illustrate here.
 Also, using the constructed pedestrian data allows us illustrating very typical similarity issues, that are picked-up in different ways by the different similarity measures.
 In later exercises we will get back to our wild boar!

 Commit your changes with a meaningful commit message.